AndrewManchester/Composition/README.md

 Composition allows for protected (hidden) methods.

-Points has no protect methods at t# Compositionhe second so add one
+Points has no protect methods at the second so add one

   const hide = () => console.log("Hidden")